-During the summer of 1964, he did voter registration work in Mississippi.
+During the summer of 1964, he did voter registration work in Alabama and Mississippi.
 In 1968, he joined the Harlem Black Panther Party and did community work around issues of schools, housing, jobs, child care, drugs, and police brutality.

 In 1969, he and 13 others were arrested in the Panther 21 conspiracy case.
 He was held in jail without bail and on trial for two years before being acquitted, along with all other defendants, by a jury deliberating less than two hours.